How to Schedule a Penetration Test Like a BOSS

-Prepare an environment AS CLOSE TO POSSIBLE as your production environment
+Prepare an environment AS CLOSE AS POSSIBLE to your production environment

-If there is a choice between a development environment that is not quite the same vs a staging environment that is closer to prod, my personal opinion is to go with the staging environment.
+If there is a choice between a development environment that is not quite the same vs. a staging environment closer to prod, my personal opinion is to go with the staging environment.
 Even if changes are being done in staging, just let them know and keep them in the loop on the exact changes being made.
-Remember, attackers are knocking on your production environment anyway, so use an environment as close to production to get the most value from your engagement.
+Remember: attackers are knocking on your production environment anyway, so use an environment close to production to get the most value from your engagement.

 Get your documentation updated

-This needs no explanation.
-The more documentation the better.
-Documentation is GOLD to every security engineer, architect, auditor, tester out there.
+This needs no explanation: the more documentation, the better.
+Documentation is GOLD to every security engineer, architect, auditor, or tester out there.
 We love documentation.
-The less questions we have to ask, the more we can focus time on testing and reviewing your environment and providing solutions.
+The fewer questions we have to ask, the more we can focus our time on testing and reviewing your environment and providing solutions.

-One of the worst things you can do is make the vendor burn valuable hours waiting for your IT to provision equipment or accounts.
+One of the worst things you can do is make the vendor burn valuable hours waiting for your IT to provide equipment or accounts.
 Make this a priority.
 If the pentest starts on Monday, accounts should be provisioned and provided to the firm the week before.
-Things will go wrong, credentials may be incorrect or may not have been received.
+Things can go wrong.
+Credentials may be incorrect or may not have been received.
 IT may be super swamped that week.
 You want to allow time for all the onboarding kinks to iron out.

 - GSuite or O365 Accounts (for secure access to your files)